elf4j/elf4j-api/README.md

 ### Immutability

-An ELF4J `Logger` instance should be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
+The API client should assume any ELF4J `Logger` instance is immutable, thus thread-safe.
+The SPI provider implementation must support such assumption.
-This applies, even and especially, to those instances returned by the fluent-style `Logger#at[Level]()` methods.

 ### Logger Name